joereynolds/what/README.md

 Do you blindly copy commands in and then wonder what the flags do?

-Sick going through 100 pages of unalphabetised flags to find the one you're looking for?
+Sick of going through 100 pages of unalphabetised flags to find the one you're looking for?

-`what` is for you
+`what` is for you.

 ## Usage